See lumberjacks test strength and precision in 12 live events

 Cancel at least 24 hours before showtime for a full refund.
-Within 24 hours of showtime and no-shows are charged the full ticket price.
-Exceptions within 24 hours apply for show cancellations due to weather or unforeseen circumstances (including cruise port call cancellation), with a full refund.
+Cancellations within 24 hours of showtime and no-shows are charged the full ticket price.
+Receive a full refund if the show is canceled due to weather or unforeseen circumstances, including a canceled cruise-ship port call.

 Arrive at least 15 minutes before showtime for seating.